-Aston Martin is working on
+Aston Martin is working on an all-new platform

 to underpin its future sports, starting with a next-generation DB9